What does love look like in the face of death?

 There are 2 options available for you to complete the course, both with 3 and 6 month payment plans available:

-For a contribution of $1295, you can move through the training at your own pace, finishing the videos, exercises and assignments when it is convenient for you.
+For a contribution of US$1295, you can move through the training at your own pace, finishing the videos, exercises and assignments when it is convenient for you.

 While this is a distance learning program, this knowledge is deeply personal.